lec77/UEFI-sandbox_AE/README.md

 * On Raspi4

-  Replace RPI_EFI.fd in the SD card with test3/aarch64/RPI_EFI.fd.
-Then boot Raspi4 and enter UEFI shell.
+  1. Replace `RPI_EFI.fd` in the SD card with `test3/aarch64/RPI_EFI.fd`.
+  2. Copy `test3/aarch64/SandboxC.efi` and `test3/aarch64/SandboxS.efi` into the SD card.
+  3. Boot Raspi4 and enter UEFI shell.

 After entering the UEFI shell, run the following command to execute the test: